Thandai Recipe (Holi Recipes 2023)

 - Peel the almond skin and add them to a blender jar along with cashews and pistachios.
 You can also rub off the pistachios to remove the skin easily.

 - Blend all of these to a coarse paste.
 Then pour half cup milk and blend to a very smooth paste.
+If you want you may add more milk as needed while blending.

 - Turn off the stove and stir well to incorporate the ground paste well with the milk.